phpmentoring/webapp/README.md

 ### Requirements

-You should have composer installed and available.
-If you need to install composer, go to <http://getcomposer.org>.
-If you will be using Vagrant for local development, you'll need to have it installed as well.
+You should have [Composer](http://getcomposer.org) installed and available.
+If you need to install composer, go to their _[Getting Started](https://getcomposer.org/doc/00-intro.md)_ docs.
+If you will be using [Vagrant](http://vagrantup.com) for local development, you'll need to have it installed as well.

 ### Setup